BSL-Kyutech/micro_ros_teensy/examples/TeensyThreads_uros/README.md

-# micro-ROS for Teensy with TeensyThreads
+# micro-ROS on TeensyThreads for Teensy

 A micro-ROS code using multithreading for Teensy 4.1.
 The multithreading function is implemented via "TeensyThreads", a official support library of Teensy, similar to "FreeRTOS".